(Last updated 02/08/2019)

-Mirek Stiles, Head of Audio Products at Abbey Road Studio in the
+Mirek Stiles, Head of Audio Products at Abbey Road Studios in the

 I was blown away by the clarity and sense of spatial resolution.
 When